Program overview

 • Interdisciplinary learning perspective through collaboration with multiple departments.

-• Access to multifaceted resources and expertise in gerontology.
+• Access to diverse resources and expertise from various fields related to gerontology.

-• Research opportunities that allow students to engage in significant projects related to aging and psychological science.
+• Research opportunities that allow students to engage in significant projects with real-world implications.

 Career Options

-Graduates of the Master of Science in Psychological Science - Gerontology specialization can pursue various career paths in Canada, including:
+Graduates of the Master of Science in Psychological Science - Gerontology specialization can pursue a variety of career paths in Canada.
+Here are some potential job options:

 • Gerontologist: Specializes in the study of aging and works to improve the quality of life for older adults through research and policy development.